Video President Biden meets with South Korean President Yoon

 President Biden meets with South Korean President Yoon

-President Joe Biden lands in South Korea on his first trip to Asia since taking office in hopes of reinforcing Indo-Pacific ties amid the war in Ukraine.
+President Joe Biden hopes to reinforce the Indo-Pacific alliance on his trip amid the war in Ukraine.

 Examined